 A push up is also one of the most basic, yet also most effective, best calisthenics exercises.
 Much like the bench press, everyone thinks they can do it well but in reality, not many people perform them correctly.
 Therefore they see results much later than they should.
 So let's look at doing this properly.

-How to do push ups
+How to do push ups: The method

-Another very important aspect of doing push ups is the position of the elbows.
+Another very important aspect of doing push-ups is the position of the elbows.
 Don't let them stick out, keep them tucked in a 45-degree angle.
 Bringing them closer would work the triceps more, flaring them out is just bad form.

 Focus on the muscles you want to work all the way through the movement, not just on the way up but also as you lower your body.
 Keeping the muscles under tension for longer means they are worked harder and harder work, as we all know, will deliver results quicker.

-The easiest push up variation
+What's the easiest push up variation?

 Wall push up

 Contrary to popular belief, the easiest push up variation is not the knee push up as doing proper knee push ups require core strength and enough muscle power in the arms and pecs so you are able to push up 2/3 of your bodyweight away from the ground.